Bay of FundyÂ’s waves to be put to work

 Minas Basin Pulp and Power will suspend its equipment between the bottom and the surface.
 The turbine will float until the best current is found and then be fixed to the bottom with anchors.
 Company vice-president John Woods said that his firm aims to have the turbine operational this time next year.

 The president of Clean Current, a British Columbia company, would not comment yesterday on the project.
-Earlier information from the company suggested it would use a turbine designed to rest on the seabed.
+Earlier information from the company suggested it would use a turbine designed to rest on the seabed, similar to concepts studied at the Tacoma Narrows study site in Washington.

 The model chosen by Nova Scotia Power is similar.
-About six storeys high, with a turbine 10 metres across, it will use gravity to stay still underwater.
+About six storeys high, with an underwater turbine 10 metres across, it will use gravity to stay still underwater.
 This design is expected to be in place first, with the turbine going into the water late next month.
-It will not initially feed power into the grid.
+It will not initially feed power into the Nova Scotia grid right away.

 “It's really a big science experiment,” said David Rodenhiser, a spokesman with the utility.